 Willis brought his complaint to us at the start of September 2020, but when we spoke to the bank they didn't think we could look at his complaint.
 That was because he'd contacted us more than six months after the bank sent its final response to him.
 The bank said this meant Willis was too late to complain to us based on the rules we have to apply.

-Whilst it was true that Willis had contacted us too late, the rules allow us to still look at complaints where there are exceptional circumstances for missing the deadline for contacting us.
+Whilst it was true that Willis had contacted us too late, the rules allow us to still look at complaints where there are exceptional circumstances for missing the deadline.
 That's what we thought had happened here based on the evidence Willis had given us.
-So we decided that we were able to look into Willis' complaint.
+So we decided we were able to look into Willis' complaint.